harshit3478/drizz_caching/README.md

 ***(both of these approaches code can be find in target_elemen_finder.py file)***

 ### - **Element node matching**:
-   ##### 1.In this approach, the target element is extracted from the cached xml file using tree traversal.
+   ##### ->  In this approach, the target element is extracted from the cached xml file using tree traversal.
-   ##### 2.The element is then matched with the current elements on the screen using the calculate node similarity function in the graphOperations.py file.
+   ##### ->  The element is then matched with the current elements on the screen using the calculate node similarity function in the graphOperations.py file.
-   ##### 3.If no elements found, function returns false.
+   ##### ->  If no elements found, function returns false.
 If one element is found, it returns true with coordinates of the element.
 If multiple elements are found,  it traverse to the parent of target element and matched elements and again calculate the similarity.
-   ##### 4.Again repeat the process until either no element is found or only one element is found.
+   ##### ->  Again repeat the process until either no element is found or only one element is found.

 ### - **Element matching with Image Similarity**:
-   ##### 1.In this approach, the target element is extracted from the cached xml file using tree traversal.
+   ##### ->  In this approach, the target element is extracted from the cached xml file using tree traversal.
-   ##### 2.The element is then matched with the current elements on the screen using the find_best_matches function which search for the best match for the target element image in the current screen.
+   ##### ->  The element is then matched with the current elements on the screen using the find_best_matches function which search for the best match for the target element image in the current screen.
-   ##### 3.If no elements found, function returns false.
+   ##### ->  If no elements found, function returns false.
 If one element is found, it returns true with coordinates of the element.
 If multiple elements are found, it traverse to the parent of target element and matched elements and again calculate the similarity.
-   ##### 4.Again repeat the process until either no element is found or only one element is found.
+   ##### ->  Again repeat the process until either no element is found or only one element is found.